liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed ability to specify classloaders in Scripting
+### Removed the Ability to Specify Class Loaders in Scripting
 - **Date:** 2016-Feb-17
 - **JIRA Ticket:** LPS-63180

 #### What changed?

-- `com.liferay.portal.kernel.scripting.ScriptingExecutor` no longer uses
+- `com.liferay.portal.kernel.scripting.ScriptingExecutor` no longer uses the
-provided ClassLoaders in the eval methods
+provided class loaders in the eval methods.
-- `com.liferay.portal.kernel.scripting.Scripting` no longer uses
-the provided ClassLoaders or servletContextNames in eval and exec methods.
+- `com.liferay.portal.kernel.scripting.Scripting` no longer uses the provided class loaders and servlet context names in eval and exec methods.

 #### Who is affected?

 - All implementations of `com.liferay.portal.kernel.scripting.ScriptingExecutor`
+are affected.
-- All classes calling `com.liferay.portal.kernel.scripting.Scripting`
+- All classes that call `com.liferay.portal.kernel.scripting.Scripting` are affected.

 #### How should I update my code?

-You should remove ClassLoader and servletContext from the parameters used when calling
+You should remove class loader and servlect context parameters from calls to the modified methods.

 #### Why was this change made?

-This change was made since custom classloader management is no longer necessary in the OSGi container.
+This change was made since custom class loader management is no longer necessary in the OSGi container.

 ---------------------------------------